👉 Top 10 French Christmas Movies »

 and happy new year Grandma

-The song was originally written in German in the early 19th century had has been translated into 140 languages.
-Enjoy the video followed by both the French and English lyrics.
+Douce Nuit (Meaning: Soft Night; Pronunciation dus nɥi) is the French version of Silent Night.
+Originally written in German in the early 19th century, it has been translated into more than 140 languages.
+Watch the video below and follow along with the French and English lyrics.

 Douce nuit, sainte nuit!